Powersurge/pi-fi-gallery/readme.txt

  * Web administration screen to manage uploaders & users.

 Additional features of the Single File PHP Gallery can be viewed in the README-gallery text file.

+END USER LICENSE AGREEMENT / EULA

+Pi-Fi Gallery is released to the public domain and can be used for free.
+However, Single File PHP Gallery requires a donation under certain circumstances.
+See the README-gallery text file for more information.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 REQUIREMENTS